microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-04 - Voice To Text/Feature 1 - Add Voice/User Story 1 - Add Voice.md

 In order to complete this user story you will need to complete the following tasks

 ### Open Visual Studio Code
-Open Visual Studio Code and open the source code the folder with your completed solution from the previous user story.
-If you prefer you can use the starting reference application from [here](/Track_1_ToDo_App/Sprint-03%20-%20Database%20Integration/src/app-s03-f01-us01/)
+Open Visual Studio Code (either locally in the project directory that you setup or through your Codespace).
+Visual Studio Code should have your completed solution from the end of Sprint 1 or if you prefer you can use the starting reference application from [here](/Track_1_ToDo_App/Sprint-03%20-%20Database%20Integration/src/app-s03-f01-us01/) by copying it over to your into your local directory or Codespace.

-> [!NOTE]
-> If you are using Codespaces, the root of your project folder may be in the `/myApplication/` folder

 <br/>

-> [!NOTE]
->To stop the server simply hit `CTRL-C` in the terminal window where the web server is running.

 <br/>